dmarchena/html-boilerplate/README.md

 # Luma
 Mobile friendly HTML5 framework for building web apps.

-> This project is still unstable.
+> This project is still under development and it's unstable.

 ## Current features